MarioGiancini/wordpress-to-sanity/README.md

 1. `git clone` this repo.
 2. Add your WordPress export xml file(s) to the `/exports` directory.
-3. Copy `config.example.json` to `config.json` and set the allowed `postTypes` array.
+3. Copy `config.example.json` to `config.json` and set the allowed `postTypes` array, as well as any other post schema fields you'd like to customize.
 4. Run `npm run migrate` to run the `/src/index.js` migration script.
 5. Each post type will be parsed and each post will be added as a separate json file within the `/imports` directory.
 6. A new line json file will be compiled from all the parsed post types and added to the `/imports` directory root named with the current datetime like `sanity-import-YYYY-MM-DD-HH-MM-SS.ndjson`.
 7. Try to import the file with `sanity dataset import [your-sanity-import-file]` in your Sanity project folder.

 ## How It Works
 For most blogs and simplier websites created with WordPress, this tool should cover a full migration including post categories and tags.
-For more advanced WordPress websites, like those that use custom post types or e-commerce plugins like WooCommerce, further customization and testing will be required
+For more advanced WordPress websites, like those that use custom post types or e-commerce plugins like WooCommerce, further customization and testing will be required.

 - This migration script in `/src/index.js` reads the wordpress export XML files you supplied in the `exports` directory.
 You can add more than one for each post type if need be, or just use the default WordPress export all.